 We are Experienced Garbage Truck Accident Attorneys

-Garbage truck crashes can be complicated, and may involve government entities as well as private companies and their insurers.
-Rest assured that a truck accident lawyer at Munley Law will know exactly how to pursue a case such as this and protect your interests every step of the way.
-Call or click for a free consultation today.
+The truck accident attorneys of Munley Law Personal Injury Attorneys have more than 60 years of experience dealing with waste collectors and their insurance companies on behalf of truck accident victims all over the United States.
+We know that garbage truck crashes can be complicated, and may involve government entities as well as private companies and their insurers.
+Rest assured that a truck accident lawyer at Munley Law Personal Injury Attorneys will know exactly how to pursue a case such as this and protect your interests every step of the way.
+Call, chat, or fill out a contact form to schedule a free consultation today.

-When it Comes to Truck Accidents, Munley Law Stands Alone
+When it Comes to Truck Accidents, Munley Law Personal Injury Attorneys Stands Alone

 We Are Ready to Help You with Your Garbage Truck Accident Case Today

-Whether you were struck by a waste collection vehicle or were hurt on the job as the driver or passenger in a garbage truck or recycling truck, the truck accident team at Munley Law can help you.
+Whether you were struck by a waste collection vehicle or were hurt on the job as the driver or passenger in a garbage truck or recycling truck, the truck accident team at Munley Law Personal Injury Attorneys can help you.